christianhofmanncodes/youtube-playlist-generator/README.md

 ```

 Note: On Linux and macOS you have to use `pip3` and `python3`.
-Pandas only needs to be installed if you want to use the console version.
+Pandas only needs to be installed if you want to use the CLI version.

 ## Security